ducfilan/Dark-mode-Franz-Ferdi/README.md

 * [@cicerakes](https://github.com/cicerakes)

 ---
-_P/s: Gmail and Skype is natively supported.
+_P/s: Gmail and Skype are natively supported.
 You can change to dark mode in their settings._

 ---